ycrc/ycrc.github.io/docs/clusters-at-yale/guides/cryosparc.md

 ### 1. Set up Environment

-First, get an [interactive session](https://docs.ycrc.yale.edu/clusters-at-yale/job-scheduling/#interactive-jobs) or an [Open Ondemand Remote Desktop](https://docs.ycrc.yale.edu/clusters-at-yale/access/ood/#remote-desktop) in a partition with GPUs that you have access to.
-Remember to request a non-zero number of GPUs.
+First, log onto a GPU compute node, either as an [interactive session](https://docs.ycrc.yale.edu/clusters-at-yale/job-scheduling/#interactive-jobs) or an [Open Ondemand Remote Desktop](https://docs.ycrc.yale.edu/clusters-at-yale/access/ood/#remote-desktop).
+Remember to request a non-zero number of GPUs, using a partition like 'gpu' ('gpu_devel' is fine for initial cryosparc installation).

 Then choose a location for installing the software, such as under your project directory.